brett092304/consept-cpp-point-of-sales-with-wxWidgets/README.md

 # cpp-program

-This program is the standard hello world application that can be found on wxWidgets.org
+This program is consept point-of-sales application that si build with the wxWidgets Library